MobileChromeApps/mobile-chrome-app-samples/iaptest/README.md

 You can publish your app as an alpha or beta version and invite users to download it through a special link and test the purchase flow.
 Purchases made will be charged to the testers' accounts, but you can cancel them through the Google Wallet Merchant Center.

-See more details about testing purchases on Android [here](http://developer.android.com/google/play/billing/billing_testing.html)
+More details about [testing in-app billing on Android](http://developer.android.com/google/play/billing/billing_testing.html) are in the Android developer docs.

 ### iOS

 In order to access Apple's in-app purchase sandbox, you must create a test user through your Apple Developer account.
-Instructions on how to do so can be found [here](https://developer.apple.com/library/ios/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/SettingUpUserAccounts.html).
+Instructions on how to [set up test user accounts on iOS](https://developer.apple.com/library/ios/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/SettingUpUserAccounts.html) can be found in the iOS developer docs.

 ## Using the App